 What to See Inside Edinburgh Castle

-I have been really enjoying reading about Mary Queen of Scots (The Other Queen by Philippa Gregory).
-After reading about Mary Queen of Scots, I think she is misunderstood.
-I was fascinated by her story and excited to see a place that was so important to her.
-In the Royal Palace area, you can visit the room where Mary gave birth to her only son, James, who went on to become King James I of England.
-I also enjoyed seeing the portraits.
-If you are interested in learning more about Mary Queen of Scots, you should also visit her apartments at Holyrood Palace at the other end of the Royal Mile.
+I was fascinated by Mary Queen of Scots’ story after reading The Other Queen by Philippa Gregory and was excited to see a place that was so important to her.
+If you are interested in learning more about her, you should also visit her apartments at Holyrood Palace at the other end of the Royal Mile.

 You can see the crown and scepter first used for the coronation of Mary Queen of Scots in 1543.
 There are other precious jewels on display as well.
 It is interesting that at one point during the 17th century they were hidden in David’s Tower (which is like a basement) to keep them safe from the English army.